DavidTimms/texo/README.md

     list("a", "b", "c").join(" => "); // -> "a => b => c"

 ### .map(func)
 Produce a new list by calling func on each item in the list.
+If a string is passed instead of a function, the new list contains that property of every item.

     list("23", "43", "x").map(Number); // -> (23, 43, NaN)
+    list({name: "Dave", age: 21}, {name: "Julia", age: 53}).map("name"); // -> ("Dave", "Julia")

 ### .lazyMap(func)
 Just like `.map()` but the function is only called when the list item is accessed.
 This is more efficient than `.map()` for pure functions without side effects.